 Heeding God's call, Greg immediately enrolled in Baptist Bible College in Springfield, Missouri, to begin his formal education.
 Soon afterwards, he began leading the College & Career Ministry at Park Crest Baptist Church in Springfield, Missouri.
 After graduating Summa Cum Laude, Greg joined the full-time pastoral staff at Park Crest Baptist as the Associate Pastor. in July 2012, Greg was led by God to return to Battlefield Baptist Church as the Assistant Pastor.
-In November 2013, the congregation voted by an overwhelming majority to call Greg as the Senior Pastor of Battlefield Baptist Church.
+In November 2013, the congregation voted nearly unanimously to call Greg as the Senior Pastor of Battlefield Baptist Church.

-Greg and his wife Krista have been married for more than 28 years, and have two boys, Colby and Casey.
-Colby is a graduate of Liberty University, married to his multi-talented wife, Taylor, and now serves on staff at Battlefield Baptist Church.
-Casey is in his first year at West Virginia University majoring in Mechanical Engineering.
-The Corcorans have also been blessed by God over the past 12 years with Lauren, the "daughter" they always wanted.
-She is now 30 years old, resides in Florida, and has been assisting with a church plant.
+Greg and his wife Krista have been married for more than 29 years, and have two boys, Colby and Casey.
+Colby is a graduate of Liberty University, married to his multi-talented wife, Taylor, and they now serve on staff at Battlefield Baptist Church.
+Classified as a "senior," Casey is in his second year at West Virginia University majoring in Mechanical Engineering.
+The Corcorans have also been blessed by God for more than 12 years with Lauren, the "daughter" they always wanted.
+She is now 30 years old, resides in Florida, and works in security.